EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

     * Your full name (first and last name)
     * Your place and date of birth
     * Your address
-    * The name of your current university
+    * The name of your current university or company
     * An official document from your bank or one or several screen captures where we can find: your name, IBAN, Swift code, name and address of your bank.
 Each of these details is essential for the reimbursement of your expenses.

   If you have already sent this information for a previous meeting AND if it has not changed since then, there is no need to resend it.